SumoLogic/sumologic-documentation/docs/integrations/saml/okta.md

 Use the [new Cloud to Cloud Integration for Okta](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/okta-source.md) to create the source and use the same source category while installing the app.

 :::note
-Okta Log Collection configuration via SumoJanus is no longer applicable and deprecated.
+The Okta Log Collection configuration via SumoJanus is no longer applicable and deprecated.
 We recommend switching to [Cloud-to-Cloud integration](https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/okta-source/) to configure the Okta Log collection.
 The steps must be completed in the order they are presented.
 :::